-Governmental Activities
+Governmen ital A ctivities

-2016 2015
+2017 2016

-General obligation bonds and notes \$ 353,255 \$ 1,023,695
+General obligation bonds and notes \$ 9,940,000 \$ 353,255

-Capital lease obligations 219,623 221,432
+Capital lease obligations 221,413 219,623

-\$ 572,878 \$ 1,245,127
+\$ 10,161,413 \$ 572,878

-Economic Factors and the 2017 Budgets
+Economic Factors and the 2018 Budgets

-Heading into 2017 the national economy continues with moderate growth, projected to be at 2.14%, low inflation, steady job growth, low unemployment and low interest rates, economic conditions continue to remain stable in Doylestown Township.
-Earned income tax receipts, the primary source of income for the General Fund, increased over 2015 revenue by \$62,839 due to strong fourth quarter 2016 receipts.
-Local Services Taxes slightly decreased over 2015 revenue by \$19,056.
-Real estate transfer tax was very strong due to a robust housing market increased over 2015 revenue by \$206,847.
-Charges for services revenue increased over 2015 revenue by \$156,077 due to stronger than expected building permit fees.
+Heading into 2018 the national economy continues with stronger than expected of annualized growth, projected to be at 4.1%, low inflation, continued job growth, low unemployment and low interest rates, economic conditions continue to remain stable in Doylestown Township.
+Earned income tax receipts, the primary source of income for the General Fund, increased over 2016 revenue by \$101,710 due to strong fourth quarter 2017 receipts.
+Local Services Taxes slightly increased over 2016 revenue by \$9,879.
+Real estate transfer tax decreased over 2016 revenue by \$83,331.
+Charges for services revenue increased over 2016 revenue by \$61,661 due to stronger than expected building permit fees.

-In establishing the 2017 budget, historical trends and vendor inquiries, department head budgets and forecasting were used as the basis for estimating the cost of goods and services to be purchased in the New Year.
-Capital expenditures again were the main topic for 2017 with funds being allocated for an expanded road program, bike and hike projects.
+In establishing the 2018 budget, historical trends and vendor inquiries, department head budgets and forecasting were used as the basis for estimating the cost of goods and services to be purchased in the New Year.
+Capital expenditures again were the main topic for 2018 with funds being allocated for an expanded road program, parks projects, and bike and hike projects.
 Appropriated funds were set aside for storm water management mandates.
-Public works and the Police department submitted budgets to purchase additional vehicles.
-In addition, the Township embarked on a new building and bridge project by floating a bond for \$10 million.
-The Township's bond rating was raised from Aa2 to Aa1 due to its strong financial condition.
-The 2017 budget provides the necessary resources for the Township organization to achieve the goals and priorities established by The Board of Supervisors.
+Public works and the Police department submitted budgets to purchase additional vehicles and equipment.
+Phase two of the building construction project will commence in the year.
+The 2018 budget provides the necessary resources for the Township organization to achieve the goals and priorities established by The Board of Supervisors.
 It maintains accustomed service levels and represents an accurate estimate in dollar terms of the Township's commitment to deliver quality municipal services to Township residents.